The Thing from Another World: Plot

 In Anchorage, journalist Ned Scott, looking for a story, visits the officer's club of the Alaskan Air Command, where he meets Captain Pat Hendry, his co-pilot and flight navigator.
 General Fogarty orders Hendry to fly to Polar Expedition Six at the North Pole, per a request from its lead scientist, Nobel laureate Dr. Arthur Carrington; Carrington has radioed that an unusual aircraft has crashed nearby.
 With Scott, Corporal Barnes, crew chief Bob, and a pack of sled dogs, Hendry pilots a Douglas C-47 Skytrain transport aircraft to the remote outpost.

-Upon arrival, Scott and the airmen meet radio operator Tex, scientists Dr. Chapman and his wife, and colleagues Vorhees, Stern, Redding, Stone, Laurence, Wilson, Ambrose, and Carrington.
+Upon arrival, Scott and the airmen meet radio operator Tex, scientists Dr. Chapman and his wife, and colleagues Voorhees, Stern, Redding, Stone, Laurence, Wilson, Ambrose, and Carrington.
 Hendry later rekindles his romance with Nikki Nicholson, Carrington's secretary.
 Several scientists fly with the airmen to the crash site, finding a large object buried beneath the ice.
 As they spread out to determine the object's shape, they realize that they are standing in a circle, outlining a flying saucer.
 The team attempts to free it from the ice with thermite, but a violent reaction with the craft's metal alloy completely destroys it.
 Their Geiger counter, however, detects something buried nearby: a frozen body.
 It is excavated intact in a large block of ice and flown back to the base as an Arctic storm closes in on them.

 Given the discovery, Hendry assumes command of the outpost and, pending radio instructions from General Fogarty, denies Scott permission to send out his story and refuses the scientists' demands to examine the body.
 Tex sends an update to Fogarty, and the airmen settle for the storm.
 A watch is posted; relieving the first shift, Barnes is disturbed by the creature's glare through the clearing ice and covers it with an electric blanket he does not realize is plugged in.
 The block slowly thaws and the creature, still alive, escapes into the storm.
 It fights with the sled dogs and kills two, but loses most of its right forearm.